The University of Lynchburg offers a Bachelor of Science with a major in nursing.

 - No grades lower than a “C” will be accepted in any prerequisite course

-- You must have completed all general education requirements with the exception of the Dell 400 Level Senior Seminar.
+- You must have completed all general education requirements except for the Dell 400 Level Senior Seminar.

 For transfer students: